ThomasHostin/Banking-Software-Design-Project/Specifications.md

 # Technologies

-The chosen technologies are :
+The technologies we will use for this projects are the following :

  - Angular
  - Node.js